 In Years 10 and 11 History is taught in mixed ability groups.
 History is an extremely popular option within the school.
 There are four teaching groups in the current Year 10.
 Two AQA GCSE specifications are offered to pupils.
 Pupils can either opt for Russia in the 19th Century or Germany.
 All students study the popular WW1 module and the Britain and Health unit.
 For each specification there is a local study that accounts for 25% of the overall assessment.
 The local study focuses on Elizabethan England.
 Pupils receive 5 lessons per fortnight at Key Stage 4.
 There are 2 field trips for both specifications that take place in Year 10 and 11.
 Pupils are given the opportunity to visit Krakow, Poland in Year 10 and all students visit Thackray Medical Museum in Year 11.
 GCSE results are well above the national average.

-There are 26 students in the current Year 13 and 50 in Year 12.
 Students receive 10 lessons per fortnight.
 All members of the department teach A Level with the teaching of units allocated to subject expertise.
 A Modern and Early Modern A Level is offered to students, following the AQA specification.

 Component One – The Tudors: England, 1485 – 1603